 5 030–5 091 MHz MLS

+Nevertheless, even for the exclusive aeronautical bands it is considered beneficial to register the relevant frequency assignments within the ITU in order to obtain status of international recognition and assist in protection of aeronautical applications from other services at future WRCs by declaring actual usage of these frequency bands.
+To this end, countries could use the system parameters recorded in the ICAO frequency register to update the ITU MIFR, as it was encouraged by World Radiocommunication Conference, Geneva, 2012 (WRC-12).

 4.5.4 Coordination and registration of frequency assignments in the HF bands (between 2 850–22 000 kHz) is only taking place through the ITU.
 However, ICAO is considering developing, in parallel, a relevant ICAO list of HF frequency assignments.

 4.5.5 Coordination and registration of frequency assignments for radar stations and on-board autonomous radionavigation systems is however NOT being coordinated through ICAO.